drornir/website/astro/my-shadcn/src/content/blog/using-interfaces-when-testing-syscalls-in-go/index.md

 }
 ```

 Now we have to implementations, but how do we use them?
-Interfaces! we define an inteface **Next to where we use it**:
+Interfaces! we define an interface **Next to where we use it**:

 ```go
 type lookPather interface {